Ouertani95/SNP_Project/README.md

 # SNP Project

-This is a web app created using Django version 4.1 .
+This is a web app project created using Django version 4.1.

-to be continued ...
+## About :
+- This web app allows for searching a database for information about SNPs and phenotypes and their associations.

+## Getting Started :
+- First ...
+- Second ...
+- Third ...

+## How to use :
+- Page descriptions

+## Author :
+**Mohamed Ouertani**